aecwells/ansible_vdc_base_image/README.md

 # Ansible Project for Managing VMware Cloud Director Base Images with Cloud-Init

-This project contains Ansible playbooks and inventory files to manage and update base images on VMware Cloud Director (VCD) using cloud-init configurations.
+This project contains an Ansible playbook and inventory files to manage and update base images on VMware Cloud Director (VCD) using cloud-init configurations.
 The setup allows for different cloud-init configurations per host and provides a way to organize and manage these configurations efficiently.

 ## Directory Strucure
 ```